Trump aide seeking NH House seat voted in 2 states in 2016

 “With the right set of facts, it could be construed as a violation, but it’s just not at all obvious to me that it is,” said Steven Huefner, an Ohio State University law school professor who specializes in election law.
 “It is a pretty murky question.”

-That may not matter in a congressional primary race that has drawn a half-dozen Republican candidates.
-Among them is former Trump White House assistant press secretary Karoline Leavitt, who has already attacked Mowers for being soft on the issue of “election integrity.”
+That may not matter in a congressional primary that has drawn a half-dozen Republican candidates, some of whom stepped their criticism of Mowers on Tuesday.

-In September, after Mowers said President Joe Biden rightfully won the 2020 election, Leavitt said Mowers “rolled over and sided with Joe Biden and the Democrats by refusing to stand for election integrity.”
+Karoline Leavitt, a former Trump White House assistant press secretary, said Mowers owed voters “an honest answer.”
+She said he “potentially violated election law and his initial reaction is to hide behind his attorney.”

+Gail Huff Brown said Republicans “cannot nominate someone who has engaged in voter fraud and expect to be taken seriously on the topic.”
+She is married to Scott Brown, a former Massachusetts senator who was Trump’s ambassador to New Zealand.

+State Rep. Tim Baxter jabbed at “Jersey Mowers” and said the double-vote was “the exact election fraud problem voters across America are sick of.”

-His own campaign website has leaned in on the issue, featuring a section dedicated to “election integrity.”
-It states that new rules are needed to “provide every American citizen with the certainty that their vote counts.”
+Mowers’ campaign website features a section dedicated to “election integrity,” stating that new laws are needed to “provide every American citizen with the certainty that their vote counts.”

 He also echoes the long-standing Republican criticism about out-of-state voters, endorsing an efforts by the state’s legislature to make sure “only legal residents of New Hampshire are entitled to vote.”